ReactTooltip/react-tooltip/contributing.md

 This doc needs help!
 Please submit your PR...

+## Building a fork locally
+Preconditions:
+* npm installed and available on path
+* unix make is on path (for windows: install cygwin including make, add to path)

+## Building
+* Clone the git repository
+* Install Dependencies: `npm install`
+* Run the build: `npm run build`
+* If you want to see the examples, start the examples: `npm run start` and open URL http://localhost:8888 in a Browser

 ## Commit messages

 We are using semantic-release to automate the release process, and this depends on a specific format for commit messages.
 Please run `npm run commit` to use `commitizen` to properly format your commit messages so they can be automatically processed and included in release notes.